 Professor Scotto's research interests lie in 19th- and 20-century Russian literature.
 Currently he is investigating the life and work of Sergei Stepniak Kravchinskii, a 19th-century Russian terrorist-turned-novelist, who was forced to flee to England, where he became one of the foremost interpreters of the Russian Revolutionary movement to the English-speaking world.

 Susanna Nazarova's research interests include linguistics, translation, and applied linguistics.
-At the Moscow State University, she also studied Urdu and Hindi and spent time in India researching the verbal systems of these languages.
-Nazarova teaches Russian language and literature and has co-authored several Russian language textbooks.
-Nazarova enjoys using authentic texts in the language classroom, teaching language through art, and leading workshops in language pedagogy.
+At Moscow State University, she also studied Urdu and Hindi and spent time in India researching the verbal systems of these languages.
+Susanna Nazarova teaches Russian language and literature and has co-authored several Russian language textbooks.
+She enjoys using authentic texts in the language classroom, teaching language through art, and leading workshops in language pedagogy.

-Dominique Rampton is the Academic Department Coordinator for Russian and Eurasian Studies and German Studies.
-She has an academic background in museum education and the archaeology of the western United States and enjoys raising her children and keeping chickens, dogs, and a vegetable garden at her home in the Hilltowns.
-She is excited to be working with students and faculty again and is delighted to be a part of the languages group at Mount Holyoke!
+Dominique Rampton is the Academic Department Coordinator for Economics, EOS, German Studies and Russian and Eurasian Studies.
+She has a background in museum and environmental education and the archaeology of the western United States, and enjoys keeping chickens and experimenting with permaculture in the Hilltowns.